 For ELY Centre, it was crucial to obtain clear and precise information about the dam structures and their possible changes to maintain the correct functioning of the dams.
 VRT delivered ELY Centre an extensive inspection report and clear 3D point cloud data, which help ELY-Centre to investigate possible changes in the dam structures and protective elements, developing dam safety proactively and cost-effectively.

 ELY Centre utilises detailed 3D data through VRT BIM online-tool to ensure a safe use of the dams and a long life-cycle of the structures.
-The results of the inspections will be used as baseline data for future surveys and change comparisons.
+The results of the inspections will be used as baseline data for future surveys and change comparisons, and to improve dam safety and usability of water structures.

 “Especially VRT’s high-quality visual output was one of the criteria that made us choose VRT.
 VRT BIM’s 3D data with highly developed visualisations allows us independently to examine those parts of the structure, which are the most interesting for us.
 This facilitates a more detailed monitoring of possible changes in our structures”, says Tomi Mäki, Specialist, Water Resources Engineering, ELY Centre for Southern Ostrobothnia.